When was the Labour Party first established?

 The right’s response, led by the strongly Europhile and seasoned former cabinet minister Roy Jenkins, was to initiate the party’s second major split, by creating a new Social Democratic Party in 1981.
 Initially 14, and ultimately 28, Labour MPs (and just one Conservative) joined, but the country was not yet ready to abandon class politics, and a majority even on Labour’s right remained – calculating (correctly, as it turned out) that the more likely route back to office lay through fighting for social democracy from within.

-But the extent of the party’s disconnectedness from a now still more prosperous, educated and socially mobile citizenry meant it took three further election defeats before it finally returned to government – in 1997, with a bigger landslide than even in 1945.
-‘New’ Labour’s young, impeccably middle-class, and dynamic prime minister Tony Blair did more than any other leader, before or since, to prove the party could combine an appeal to both the poor and the affluent.
+In 1997, with a bigger landslide than even in 1945, Labour finally returned to government: under ‘New’ Labour’s young, impeccably middle-class, and dynamic prime minister Tony Blair did more than any other leader, before or since, to prove the party could combine an appeal to both the poor and the affluent – a ‘third way’.
 In so doing, Blair enabled Labour, for the first time, to govern over a sustained period (13 years), and facilitated a long-term reinvestment in the public services, notably education and health.

 There were also significant constitutional reforms, like devolution in Scotland, Wales and Northern Ireland; and a large reduction in the number of hereditary peers in the House of Lords.
 Furthermore, because of the party’s use of all-women shortlists, there was a considerable increase in the number of female MPs.